 Ultimately, the perfect cloth diaper detergent will:

-A good way to test if you are having an absorbency issue with residue is to lay the inserts flat, pour a small amount of water on top, and apply a bit of pressure.
+You can test if you are having an absorbency issue by laying your clean diapers flat and pouring a small amount of water on them.
+Apply a bit of pressure.
 The inserts should absorb the water.
 If the water ‘wicks’ away and does not absorb into the insert, you likely have a residue problem.

-A quick fix: we suggest you wash your diapers normally (making sure to use the appropriate amount of detergent as per package instructions), followed by two or three more hot water cycles without detergent.
+For a quick fix to residue build-up, start by washing your cloth diapers in a regular wash.
+Make sure to use the right amount of detergent as per the manufacturer instructions.
+Follow with two or more hot water cycles without detergent.
 Dry normally.

-TIP: try adding some baking soda to your wash cycle.
-The high PH in baking soda helps neutralize the ammonia smell.
-Do not keep this as part of your washing routine as overtime it will cause the diaper to fail.
+TIP: wash cloth diapers with some baking soda added in the regular wash cycle.
+The high PH in baking soda helps neutralize ammonia smells.
+But do not make this part of your regular washing routine as this could cause your diapers to fail over time.